-Registration for the 2015 conference will open soon!!
+Registration for the 2016 conference NOW available!!

 The annual regional conference, held in a different New England state each year, is NEC-NALMS' main activity each year, and how we engage our members and provide information and an exchange of ideas.
 Please consider sharing your ideas by presenting a workshop, presentation or poster at this year's conference.